-TE 897, Seminar in Education ......3 hours A course designed to specifically meet the content and program needs of a specific audience, institution, agency, or public school setting.
+TE 897 - Seminar in Education 3 hours

+This course is designed to specifically meet the content and program needs of a specific audience, institution, agency, or public school setting.
 The content is designed and developed to meet the in-depth needs of the participants involved in the area of special education and related fields.

-TE 898, Independent Study......1-3 hours An independent investigation into a topic selected by the student and approved by the instructor.
+TE 898 - Independent Study1-3 hours The focus of this course is an independent investigation into a topic selected by the student and approved by the instructor.